Kala pani (taboo): History

-The offense of crossing the sea is also known as "Samudrolanghana" or "Sagarollanghana".
-The Dharma Sutra of Baudhayana (II.1.2.2) lists sea voyages as first of the offenses that cause the loss of varna.
-The Dharma Sutra suggests a person can wipe away this offense in three years by eating little at every fourth meal time; bathing at dawn, noon and dusk; standing during the day; and seated during the night.
+The offence of crossing the sea is also known as "Samudrolanghana" or "Sagarollanghana".
+The Dharma Sutra of Baudhayana (II.1.2.2) lists sea voyages as first of the offences that cause the loss of varna.
+The Dharma Sutra suggests a person can wipe away this offence in three years by eating little at every fourth meal time; bathing at dawn, noon and dusk; standing during the day; and sitting during the night.

+In Shastra literature sea voyage was generally considered a "marginal issue" and is one of many actions that result in the loss of varṇa.
+Sea voyage is considered polluting due to the eating of forbidden food and for involving close interactions with non-Hindus ("mlecchasamparka").
+The Shastras are not uniform in their injunction against the practice (some permit it under certain conditions) and the expiation is also variable.

-The reasons behind the proscription include the inability to carry out the daily rituals of traditional Hindu life and the sin of contact with the characterless, uncivilized mleccha creatures of the foreign lands.
-An associated notion was that crossing the ocean entailed the end of the reincarnation cycle, as the traveler was cut off from the regenerating waters of the Ganges.
+An associated notion was that crossing the ocean entailed the end of the reincarnation cycle, as the traveller was cut off from the regenerating waters of the Ganges.
 Such voyages also meant breaking family and social ties.
 According to another belief in the pre-modern India, the Kala Pani (sea water) was inhabited by the houglis, bad spirits and monsters.

-The mleccha people were spawned by immoral reprobates and blasphemously held religious belief in nāstika, albeit in different forms.
-They are understood to have rejected the Vedas and have ceased to worship Bhagavan, the divine Vedic God, in favor of concocted false religions and irreligions with contemptible manners of reverence.
-Their societies are immoral and built on deceit, subjugation, and corruption.
-Therefore, it was thought that true Hindus should not come under their influence or embrace their beliefs, as they will be just as deserving of contempt as a mleccha.
+Similar anti-maritime attitudes could be found throughout the Indo-Mediterranean in pre-medieval times.
+The rise of Islam from the 7th century onward attracted various communities involved in maritime trade throughout the region; for example, the maritime traders of Malabar, treated as lowest-caste Hindus, rapidly Islamised and were thus looked down upon.

 The 13th century Venetian explorer, Marco Polo, would note in his travelogue, for Malabar:

-During the Portuguese Age of exploration, Portuguese sailors noted that Hindus were reluctant to engage in maritime trade due to the kala pani proscription.
+During the Portuguese Age of Exploration, Portuguese sailors noted that Hindus were reluctant to engage in maritime trade due to the kala pani proscription.
 In the eighteenth century, the banias of North India even considered the crossing of the Indus River at Attock to be prohibited, and underwent purification rituals upon their return.
 However, not all Hindus adhered to the proscription, so as to gain monetary wealth.
 For instance, Hindu merchants were present in Burma, Muscat, and other places around Asia and Africa.
+The Chola Empire under Rajendra I was also renowned for conducting maritime trade across Southeast Asia.